Model fitting to small angle neutron scattering experimental data for archaeology

 About

 This project began as an internship at Centre for Energy Research in Budapest.
-The goal was to develop an automated procedure for analyzing experimental data from small-angle neutron scattering measurements of archaeological pottery sherds.
-I designed the procedure and implemented it as standalone software using C++11 with Qt 5.15, reducing analysis time from several minutes to seconds per data file.
+The goal was to develop an automated procedure for analyzing 2D experimental data from small-angle neutron scattering measurements of archaeological pottery sherds.
+We specifically focused on the anisotropic inverse radial power ("Porod") model.
+We developed a custom preprocessing procedure followed by a maximum-likelihood fitting one to refine the parameters and compute uncertainties.
+This allowed us to reduce analysis times from several minutes to seconds per data file.

-The procedure was further refined to improve robustness against experimental noise and to better fit the chosen model.
+The whole procedure was implemented in a first software using C++11 with Qt 5.15.
+It was then further refined to improve robustness against experimental noise and to better fit the chosen model.
 The current version of the software is developed in Rust using iced.